bnm3k/mem/README.md

 Next step then is to comb around for how other folks address this noise (variability in time taken) when benchmarking.
-Given it's referenced a lot, my first goto was Intel's guide on benchmarking, penned by Gabriele Paoloni [2].
+Given it's referenced a lot, my first go-to was Intel's guide on benchmarking, penned by Gabriele Paoloni [2].

 Right at the start, the Paoloni points out two sources of noise when using
 RDTSC: